FaroukOyekunle/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2. Taks 1-hello_you: Create a script that prints hello user, where user is the current Linux user.
 3. Taks 2-path: Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
 4. Taks 3-paths: Create a script that counts the number of directories in the PATH.
+5. Tasks 4-global_variables: Create a script that lists environment variables.